TilenS2002/OMEN/README.md

 After that, run the "startOmen.ps1" script by typing ```./startOmen.ps1``` and type Y (as yes) if the terminal prompts for your access.

 ### For Linux users:
+currently the startOmen.sh script is not ready yet.
+We will update the information on the script in the near future.
 Run the "startOmen.sh" script.
 The script should automatically check for and install the software via your default package manager

 ### For Mac users: